Github-sanket07sett/world-Cup-2023-analysis/README.md

 4. Ekana stadium was the best stadium to bowl first
 5. Travis head & Mohammad Shami won the most MOMs in the tournament(3 times)
 6. All rounder and Batsman are won the Most MoMs in the tournament.(15 times each)
+7. All rounders from Australia 6 time  And Batsman from 5 times MoM winners
+8. All rounder 3 time MoM in Kolkata and Batsman 3 time in Bengaluru
+9. India won 5 times each w.r.t won by (runs/wickets)
+   Australia 4 times  won by runs and 5 times won by wickets
+11.